Search This Blog

 Later that week, at the security theatre called Paris De Gaulle, my ticket was demanded every few metres by some steely eyed twat confusing me with a terrorist.
 I made sure to hold onto the tiny white corner as I handed over the otherwise beige plane ticket for inspection.

 I've not gone back to Paris, and still think my Protestant ancestors were right to leave.
 But I have made good use of the lessons that old tart of a city taught me in several other countries since.
-Check out the rules for serious travellers, which now number 10.
+So I guess I have to say finally say it: "merci beaucoup, Paris".